NCBI-Hackathons/VirusFriends/README.md

 Overview Diagram

-This is an implementation that is inpired on ViruSpy
+This is an implementation that is inpired on work developed on previous NCBI-hackatons as part of the Virus Discovery Project, the natural histor of this work is: SIDEARM --> Virome Sniff --> ViruSpy --> EndoVir --> VirusFriends

 Overview Diagram